3/16/08

 crackdown on prostitution, could soon have unwilling partners: FBI agents.

-cover prostitution cases, saying that the move would divert agents from human
+law to cover prostitution cases, saying that the move would divert agents

-trafficking crimes.
-Although local police still would handle the vast majority
+from human trafficking crimes.
+Although local police still would handle

 Some anti-trafficking activists and members of Congress say the federal

-evil, they say, and increased law enforcement can only help the campaign against
+a social evil, they say, and increased law enforcement can only help the

 The new provision is part of a bill reauthorizing the federal human trafficking

-against what many consider modern-day slavery.
-The House Foreign Affairs
+fight against what many consider modern-day slavery.
+The House Foreign

-Committee this month approved the legislation, which has bipartisan support and
+Affairs Committee this month approved the legislation, which has bipartisan

-is expected to be taken up by the full House next week.
-Its prospects in the
+support and is expected to be taken up by the full House next week.
+Its

 The battle against trafficking is a major priority for the Bush administration,

-force chaired by Secretary of State Condoleezza Rice.
-But there has been heated
+task force chaired by Secretary of State Condoleezza Rice.
+But there has

-debate, even among the dozens of organizations fighting trafficking in the
+been heated debate, even among the dozens of organizations fighting trafficking

 victims.

-force, fraud or coercion, elements that are required to prove a trafficking case
+through force, fraud or coercion, elements that are required to prove

-under federal law, other than in cases involving minors.
-Trafficking generally
+a trafficking case under federal law, other than in cases involving minors.

-takes two forms, forced sex or labor.
-But some activists argue that all
+Trafficking generally takes two forms, forced sex or labor.
+But some activists

-prostitutes, even those not forced to turn tricks, should be defined as
+argue that all prostitutes, even those not forced to turn tricks, should

-trafficking victims and their pimps subject to federal prosecution.
-(Dave notes
+be defined as trafficking victims and their pimps subject to federal prosecution.

-READ THE 2000 ACT that has been reauthorized in 2005 - It does just this)
+(Dave notes READ THE 2000 ACT that has been reauthorized in 2005 - It

-trafficked into the United States.
-The government estimated in 1999 that about
+are trafficked into the United States.
+The government estimated in 1999

-50,000 slaves were arriving in the country every year.
-That estimate was revised
+that about 50,000 slaves were arriving in the country every year.
+That

 The letter also expresses opposition to the provision that Justice officials

-department calls unnecessary and "a diversion from Federal law enforcement's
+which the department calls unnecessary and "a diversion from Federal law

-core anti-trafficking mission."
-A senior Justice official, who was not
+enforcement's core anti-trafficking mission."
+A senior Justice official,

-authorized to speak for the record, reiterated the department's opposition
+who was not authorized to speak for the record, reiterated the department's

-yesterday.
-"Prostitution is abhorrent, but state and local law enforcement
+opposition yesterday.
+"Prostitution is abhorrent, but state and local

-officials already do an excellent job fighting it," he said.
+law enforcement officials already do an excellent job fighting it," he

-bill.
-"We want to crack down on sex trafficking, and DOJ can allocate its
+the bill.
+"We want to crack down on sex trafficking, and DOJ can allocate

-resources to go after the most serious cases," she said.
-But Jack McDevitt, an
+its resources to go after the most serious cases," she said.
+But Jack

-associate dean in Northeastern University's College of Criminal Justice, who has
+McDevitt, an associate dean in Northeastern University's College of Criminal

-studied local law enforcement's response to trafficking, said the Justice
+Justice, who has studied local law enforcement's response to trafficking,

 "Cases in local prostitution and pimping are better handled by local law

-intelligence about these crimes," he said.
-"Every major police department in the
+find more intelligence about these crimes," he said.
+"Every major police

 ===============================================